seandinwiddie/project-root/READMEs/architecture.md

 renders the top-level React component

 renders the App component into the root element in the index.html file

-#### reducers.js

-Contains the Redux reducers for updating the character's name, race, and class.

-This file exports a reducer function that updates the state of the application in response to dispatched actions.

-#### actions.js

-This file exports actions.

-#### actionTypes.js

-This file exports action types and creators.

-Contains the action types used in the Redux store.

-constants.js is for later

-#### character.js

-This file exports a React component of the character creation form.

-Contains the `Character` component of the form for creating a new character.

-The file contains the definition of the `Character` component, which represents the DnD character being created.

-#### other component files

-The `step.js` file contains the definition of the `Step` component, which represents a step in the character creation process.

-- gender.js: This file exports a React component that renders the gender selection form.

-- class.js: This file exports a React component that renders the class selection form.

-- race.js: This file exports a React component that renders the race selection form.

-- stats.js: This file exports a React component that renders the ability scores form.

 #### other js files